zenlinuxos/yadsn/README.md

 ### File format

-All network-related files follow the CSV standard defined in RFC... except for newlines, which are translated to <NEWLINE> in the files and converted back when shown to the user.
+All network-related files follow the CSV standard defined in RFC... except for newlines, which are translated to <NEWLINE> in the files and converted back when printed in the terminal.

+## TODO

+- Cryptographic user identification and data signing
+- Integrity checks on push
+- Performance tests and optimizations
+- Colored output
+- Automatic conflict handling on pull
+- Replies and follows
+- Network merging
+- Message deletion and edition

 ## License